Guide to Minimal Use of Neuroleptics: Why and How by Volkmar

 Copy: Ingrid Melle, Jan Olav Johannessen, Health directorate

 Neuroleptics are used to ease symptoms and to prevent relapse with evidence at the beginning of the psychosis for a minority of patients.
 There is no evidence that antipsychotics promote "psychosocial functioning, professional functioning, and quality of life" (Buchanan et al 2010 PORT Treatment Recommendations).
 Recovery treatment still wins terrain and will be put into a historical context.
 Mike Slade et al. 2014 describes the implementation of recovery with both usage and abuse of the term.
+Too high doses of neurroleptics to too many patients over too long cause catastrophic poor treatment outcomes regarding recovery, disability / illness and chronic illness.
+A paradigm shift to lower doses for fewer patients over a shorter period of time with, for example, Open dialogue quadrupled recovery, reduces schizophrenia per year to one tenth and disability benefit / illness decreases to one third.
 Why is there still resistance despite very good treatment outcomes of recovery orientation such as Open dialogue (2)?
 How can a paradigm shift be made in the interest of patients' health and health professionals who want their efforts to benefit many more patients?

 “In the 1950s, when the drugs we now call ‘antipsychotics’ first came along, psychiatrists recognised that they were toxic substances that happened to have the ability to suppress thoughts and emotions without simply putting people to sleep in the way the old sedatives did” (Joanna Moncrieff, MD 13.
 August 2013; Deniker P. Compr Psychiatry 1960 Apr;1:92-102.).
 Mainstream psychiatry was uncomfortable with the notion that its principle treatment worked by being a neurological toxin and transformed it into a sophisticated, treatment.
 At last the misleading expression “antipsychotics” was chosen.